This article aims to help you based on my project management background and organizational skills learned in the corporate world.

 - Make sure you don't use words that sound like you're complaining.

-Now that you know how I handled this, you will be prepared to communicate effectively with your boss in a way that works for you.
+Now that I told you how I handled this, you will know how to communicate effectively with your boss in a way that works for you.

 © 2009 Glenn Stok